Kastobi/ci_ms2_aggregator/README.md

         - Expected behaviour
             - If not disabled, the color changes

-### Accessibility testing

-The index.html was tabbed through.
-- Popularity row chart was not tabable; .keyboardAccessible(true) added to fix.

 ### Automated testing

 [The testing site](https://apometricstk.github.io/ci_ms2_aggregator/specrunner.html) includes basic tests on correct